The Cable Guy: Production

-First-time screenwriter Lou Holtz Jr. had the idea for The Cable Guy while working as a prosecutor in Los Angeles, declaring that he once saw a cable company employee in the hallway of his mother's apartment building and started thinking, "What's he doing here so late?"
+First-time screenwriter Lou Holtz Jr. conceived The Cable Guy while working as a prosecutor in Los Angeles, declaring that he once saw a cable company employee in the hallway of his mother's apartment building and started thinking, "What's he doing here so late?"
 The screenplay became the subject of a bidding war, won by Columbia Pictures at a price of $750,000, plus a $250,000 additional bonus if the movie got made.
 The role of the Cable Guy was originally sold with Chris Farley attached to star, but he later dropped out due to scheduling difficulties.
-Adam Sandler was also considered for the role of the Cable Guy.
+Adam Sandler was also considered.

-Jim Carrey joined the production, receiving a then record $20 million to star.
-Following Carrey's signing, Columbia hired Judd Apatow to produce.
-The studio rebuffed Apatow's interest in directing, but accepted his suggestion to invite Ben Stiller, star of his eponymous show on which Apatow had worked.
+Jim Carrey received $20 million, then a record amount, to star.
+Following Carrey's signing, Columbia Pictures hired Judd Apatow to produce.
+Columbia rebuffed Apatow's interest in directing, but accepted his suggestion to invite Ben Stiller on whose Ben Stiller Show Apatow had worked.
 Stiller was considered to play the Steven Kovacs character before it was offered to Matthew Broderick.

 The original screenplay by Lou Holtz Jr. was a lighter comedy, described by Apatow as "a What About Bob? annoying friend movie" where the Cable Guy was a likeable loser who intrudes upon the cable subscriber's life, but never in a physically threatening way.
 Carrey, Apatow and Stiller liked the setup of "somebody who is really smart with technology invading somebody's life", and opted to add slapstick and darker tones, changing into a satire of thrillers such as Cape Fear, Unlawful Entry and The Hand That Rocks the Cradle.
 The dialogue would also fit Carrey's style of comedy.